OpenTTD/website/_posts/2021-09-26-new-multiplayer-experience.md

 I cannot express how happy that makes me: so many of you still enjoy the game, and this number alone makes it worth continuing to work on OpenTTD.

 But that leaves the 5% that did not like the game.
-Although some reviews are just .. weird, a lot of them had clearly written out what they were missing.
+A lot of reviews have clearly written out what they were missing.

 The number one is, without a doubt: no tutorial.
 Okay, we see you, and even agree.